 How to Check your Cat's Health at Home

 Checking the health of your cat’s coat and skin

 Any signs of dry skin, redness and hair loss can also indicate that they’re unwell.
-For more information about cat’s skin problems, read our blog.
+Read more about common cat skin problems here.

 How to maintain your cat’s claws

 Active, outdoor cats can use trees and materials to climb and naturally wear down their claws to keep them clean and sharp.
 Scratching posts are a useful way of encouraging indoor cats to maintain their claws and so they don’t use your furniture as a target.
 Check that your cat’s claws don’t grow too long, which is caused by a lack of maintenance, as long nails can curve into their pads which can lead to an infection.